Dakraid/MultiModelProxy/README.md

 # Usage

+1. Clone the project
-To use this project, clone it and create a virtual Python environment.
-Install the required packages from the requirements.txt and then run using following command:
+2. Create a virtual Python environment
+3. Install the required packages from the "requirements.txt"
+4. Copy the included "config_sample.yaml" to "config.yaml"
+5. Adjust the configuration
+6. Run using following command:

 `python -m uvicorn src.main:app --host 127.0.0.1 --port 5000`